Renault's French job cutting plan gets better reception than PSA

-PARIS (Reuters) - Car maker Renault’s (RENA.PA) plan to cut 7,500 jobs in France to boost the competitiveness of its plants has had a better reception from the government than a similar move by rival PSA Peugeot Citroen (PEUP.PA) six months ago.
+PARIS, Jan 16 (Reuters) - Car maker Renault’s plan to cut 7,500 jobs in France to boost the competitiveness of its plants has had a better reception from the government than a similar move by rival PSA Peugeot Citroen six months ago.

 Industry Minister Arnaud Montebourg said on Wednesday Renault’s move to adapt production amid a shrinking market was acceptable because it did not include layoffs or plant closures.